 Our family will always cheer for Lithuania no matter the sport or activity.

 I am truly grateful that I was raised to respect America and always remember my Lithuanian roots.
 As a family we have kept the traditions I learned as a kid.
 We celebrate Kucios, love Egg-cracking at Easter and my wife has perfected the art of making Bortsch and Kugelis.
 Our oldest daughter Ashlyn Ona who was named after her great-grandmother, has learned to make Varškėčiai from her Mociute, my mom, Vida Lanys Anton.

 I love that our daughters had the opportunity to live with their great-grandmother.
-"Nanny" is the person I most admire.
+Ona Zindzius Lanys, "Nanny" is the person I most admire.
 I have learned so much about life from my grandmother who passed away in November of 2016, a few weeks before her 100th birthday.

 Being proud of our family heritage and giving others the ability to show their pride in Lithuania is why we launched Lithuania Strong.
-Lithuania Strong is a division of Old Tortuga Trading Co./Jesus Surfed Apparel Co., which began operations in November of 2012.
+Lithuania Strong Apparel is a division of Old Tortuga Trading Co., which began operations in November of 2012.

 6670 Shannon Trail

 Littleton, CO 80130